 Ashlee earned her Bachelor of Business Administration and Master of Accountancy Degrees from Baylor University.

-Steven Bridges is the Account Executive for Workforce Solutions Greater Dallas.
-He has worked in Workforce Development for over 22 years in almost every capacity of the Workforce System.
+Steven Bridges is the Industry Communications Manager for Workforce Solutions Greater Dallas.
+He has worked in Workforce Development for over 25 years in almost every capacity of the Workforce System.
 Steven has a degree in Organizational Communications from St. Edward’s University in Austin, TX.
 His passion for workforce services fuels his desire to bridge the tremendous skills gap that exists in America.
 To accomplish this task, Steven works to develop the strong partnerships necessary to ensure skills training is relevant for today’s workforce needs.

 Dr. Sharon Dehn, Workforce Education Manager, leads programmatic oversight for our employability-focused Adult Education & Literacy program.
 She guides compliance for our contracted measures through a consortium of community providers.